T-FREE: Subword Tokenizer-Free Generative LLMs via Sparse Representations for Memory-Efficient Embeddings

 To remedy these issues and challenge the traditional views, we propose a paradigm shift on how we embed and decode text for LLMs.
-We present tokenizer-free sparse representations for memory-efficient embeddings (\method) as an alternative to tokenizers.
+We present tokenizer-free sparse representations for memory-efficient embeddings (\method) as an alternative to subword tokenizers.
 We directly embed each word in the input text with sparse activation patterns over hashed character triplets.
 Consequently, we eliminate the need for subword tokens, thus retaining near-optimal performance across languages.
-Additionally, \method~explicitly models character overlaps between morphologically similar words without the need to learn an embedding for each variant from scratch.
+Additionally, \method~explicitly models character overlaps between morphologically similar words without the need to learn an embedding for each variant from scratch through a one-to-one bijection.
+The backbone of the language model will remain free of subword tokenization as we directly encode the textual representation.
 We argue that the converged embedding of such similar words should remain close and, thus, can be heavily compressed\footnote{The English language contains about $500k$ words, while ``native fluency'' is achieved at $10k$ words \cite{nation2006large}.}.
 This exploitation of similarities allows \method~to reduce the size of the embedding layers by $87.5\%$\footnote{Compared to our $64k$ unigram baseline.} and the average encoding length of text by $56\%$\footnote{Compared to Mistral $32k$ avg. of EN, DE, RU, VI, AR.}.
 In addition to the inherent benefits of \method, the approach remains highly competitive on standard downstream model performance benchmarks.
 Finally, for transfer learning to an unseen language, the \method\ model quickly improves performance, while the tokenizer baseline shows only minor adaptation.

 Our contributions can be summarized as follows: \begin{itemize} \item We systematically demonstrate the inherent weaknesses of common tokenization and embedding approaches. \item We propose \method, a powerful and efficient alternative for tokenizer-free LLMs. \item We exhaustively evaluate hyperparameters of \method~on established benchmarks by training 1B LLMs from scratch.
 Our comparison against equally trained models with classic tokenization demonstrates competitive performance despite the significant reduction in compute resources and parameters. \item We demonstrate the capabilities of \method~for cross-lingual transfer on continual pre-training on a 3B LLM. \end{itemize}